 The OAGi admin user somehow accesses the “Add a user” functionality.

 The OAGi admin user fills in username=”aNewUser1”, a valid password, first name, last name, phone, email (omit the address and title fields) and create this new user.
+(Needs to add first/last name and title fields.)

 Log out of the OAGi admin user account.